DishHome

-DishHome is a DTH service provider in Nepal, operated by Dish Media Network Ltd. It was formed in 2010 after a merger between two DTH providers, namely Home TV and Dish Nepal.
+DishHome is a DTH and internet service provider in Nepal.
+Operated by Dish Media Network Ltd, it was formed in 2010 after a merger between two DTH providers, namely Home TV and Dish Nepal.
 In the year of 2011 Sandmartin International Holding (SMT) became one of the key shareholders of Dish Media Network Pvt.
-Ltd. and provided expertise in developing new technologies and digital innovations in the satellite broadcasting.
+Ltd., and provided expertise in developing new technologies and digital innovations in the satellite broadcasting.